abdullah2808/Senior-Design-Team-40/README.md

 Progress Update Wed Jan 26:
   Calibrated antenna and created line of best fit for each antenna module, by measuring signal strength and different distances
   Started on integration

+  Refined GPS transmission and receival through modification of variable settings, such as baud rate.